hesamaraghi/idnet/toy_datasets/KNN_MLP_GUIDE.md

 ## FAQ

-**Q: What's the difference between synthetic and v2e events?**
+**Q: What's the difference between synthetic, intensity, and v2e events?**
+A:
+- **Synthetic**: Fast, deterministic on/off signals at shape boundaries.
+Best for quick prototyping.
+- **Intensity**: Frame-to-frame brightness differences with thresholding.
+Balances speed and realism.
-A: Synthetic events are fast, deterministic on/off signals at shape boundaries.
-V2e simulates realistic DVS camera behavior with noise, threshold mismatch, and temporal dynamics.
-Use synthetic for prototyping, v2e for realistic evaluation.
+- **V2E**: Full DVS simulator with noise, threshold mismatch, and temporal dynamics.
+Most realistic but slowest.

+Use synthetic for prototyping, intensity for balanced evaluation, v2e for highest realism.

 **Q: Should I use relative or absolute coordinates?**
 A: Generally use relative coordinates (`--relative_coordinates`).
 They provide translation invariance and usually improve performance.